Fermenting Peppers 101

 Fermentation is complete.

 This is the point where cleanliness becomes your best friend.
 Everything that touches your sauce now needs to be sanitized.
 This is easily accomplished using unscented bleach and water.
-Using the big pot you plan to boil the sauce in fill it with hot water and a couple of tablespoons of bleach.
+Using the big pot you plan to boil the sauce in fill it with COLD water, hot water should never be used for this, and a couple of tablespoons of bleach.
 Allow everything that will touch the sauce to soak for 15 minutes then place them into an area you have designated as your clean zone.
 Next comes your bottles, caps and reducers.
 These can be run through your dishwasher with the heated dry turned on.
 When done place them into the clean zone.

 Fermenting pickles and peppers